priyankaraghavan/recipeassistantant/README.md

 # recipeassistantant
-A recipe assistant to help with recipes.
-This can be used for testing owasp top 10 LLM
+A recipe bot that serves up dinner and danger—perfect for testing the OWASP Top 10 for LLMs while pretending you just want the recipe for Idli and Sambhar

 # Environment variable to be setup